ytget/yt-downloader/README.md

 - `yt-dlp` — the heart of extraction.
 - `Fyne` — cross‑platform UI.
 - `go-ytdlp` — Go wrapper around yt-dlp used for downloads.
+- Inspiration from [`youtube-dl`](https://github.com/ytdl-org/youtube-dl) project and its excellent documentation structure.

 ### License
 MIT License